sayanadhikari/PPDyn/docs/source/getting_started.rst

 Getting Started
 ===============

-Using PyPI
+PyPI build
 ----------
-Download the input template to your working directory
+If you used PyPI to build the project, Download the input template to your working directory

 .. code-block:: shell